Using Hill Work to Build Fitness

 The more regularly and often the horses gallop in the hills, the more conditioned and strong they become.
 This can definitely increase their motivation and ambition, and then the groups need to be reorganized to accommodate.
 Therefore, begin gallop work very quietly, not galloping for more than 2 minutes.
 If your horse still has enough strength, you can take a 3-minute walk break and then gallop uphill again one more time.
 Afterward, slowly transition down to a trot, spending 5 to 10 minutes at a slow trot before finally transitioning to the walk.
 We ride long enough at the walk for the pulse and breath of our horses to completely return to normal.

-This excerpt from Training Horses the Ingrid Klimke Way by Ingrid Klimke is reprinted with permission from Trafalgar Square Books (www.horseandriderbooks.com).
+This extract from Training Horses the Ingrid Klimke Way by Ingrid Klimke is reprinted with permission from Trafalgar Square Books (www.horseandriderbooks.com).